elink2125/industrial-Ethernet-Switch-Datasheet/README.md

-# industrial-Ethernet-Switch-Datasheet
+# datasheets
-Official datasheets and technical specifications for industrial Ethernet Switch
+Official datasheets and technical specifications for datasheets